 In other words, do not focus on monetary gains; focus on delivering long-term value.
 Find as many ways as possible to reach out with inherent value to customers.
 Operating within a faulty framework is no way to start doing business together.

-The bottom line, the customer-centric approach trumps an opportunistic outlook - hence, prevents losing customers for the wrong reasons.
+The bottom line, the customer-centric approach trumps an opportunistic outlook - hence, it prevents losing customers for the wrong reasons.